 - a.
-Were members of the Office Based Staff of San Leandro Hospital Medical Staff when it was dissolved as a result of that facility no longer being separately licensed as an acute care facility. - b.
-Have met all of the basic and particular qualifications to qualify for Medical Staff membership except for the requirement that the applicants be Board Certified or have completed an approved residency. - c.
-Have had clinical privileges in the applicant's specialty in a Joint Commission (or equivalent) accredited acute care hospital for two (2) of the previous four (4) years. - d.
-Shall not be granted Clinical Privileges or be allowed to write orders. - e.
-Will be appointed directly to the Office Based Staff without first completing an appointment to the Provisional Staff.
+Have met all of the basic and particular qualifications to qualify for Medical Staff membership except for the requirement that the applicants be Board Certified or have completed an approved residency and have practiced in the applicant's intended field of practice in a The Joint Commission (or equivalent) accredited acute care hospital for two (2) of the previous four (4) years. - b.
+Office Based members must be involved in the care of outpatients at least twenty (20) hours per week in the outpatient or office-based setting. - c.
+Office Based members shall not be granted Clinical Privileges or be allowed to write orders.

 - a.
 Office Based Staff Members may attend meetings of the Medical Staff and the Department and/or committees to which that person is assigned, including open committee meetings and educational programs, but shall have no right to vote at such meetings, except within committees when the right to vote is specified at the time of appointment. - b.
 Office Based Staff Members shall not be eligible to hold office in the Medical Staff organization, but may serve on committees, as appointed by the Department Chair, Chief of Staff or Medical Executive Committee. - c.
-Office Based Members shall pay dues.
+Office Based Members shall pay dues. - d.
+At the time of reappointment, practitioners seeking reappointment to the Office Based Staff must attest that they have been involved in the care of outpatients at least twenty (20) hours per week in the outpatient or office-based setting.

-3.9-3 INITIAL APPLICANT IF REQUEST CLINICAL PRIVILEGES
+3.9-3 INITIAL APPLICANT IF REQUESTING CLINICAL PRIVILEGES